- Search The Registry

 Bubbling BrownSugar (poster)

-Loften Mitchell was born this date in 1919.
+Loften Mitchell was born on this date in 1919.
 He was a Black playwright, historian, and writer.

-From Columbus, North Carolina, his parents were Ulysses Sanford Mitchell and Willia Spaulding Mitchell.
+His parents from Columbus, North Carolina, were Ulysses Sanford Mitchell and Willia Spaulding Mitchell.
 In addition to having three brothers, he had one sister, Gladys.
 The family moved to Harlem before young Mitchell was a month old.
-His first stage productions were the shows that he and brothers Louis, Melvin, and Clayton performed in the backyard of their home in Harlem.
+His first stage productions were the shows that he and his brothers Louis, Melvin, and Clayton performed in the backyard of their home in Harlem.

-Mitchell married Helen Marsh that same year and they had two sons, Thomas and Melvin.
+Mitchell married Helen Marsh that same year, and they had two sons, Thomas and Melvin.
 They were divorced in 1956.
-While at Talladega, he won an award for the best play that included the stories he had heard at the vaudeville houses while he was growing up in Harlem.
-It also became the basis for his critical work later published in 1967, Black Drama: The Story of the American Negro in the Theater.
+While at Talladega, he won an award for the best play that included the stories he had heard at the vaudeville houses while growing up in Harlem.
+It became the basis for his critical work, later published in 1967, Black Drama: The Story of the American Negro in the Theater.
 After two years in the U.S. Navy during World War II, Mitchell enrolled as a graduate student at Columbia University in New York.

 A series of plays followed: The Photographer 1962, Ballad of Bimshire 1963, Ballad for the Winter Soldiers 1964, Tell Pharaoh, which was televised in 1963 and produced on-stage in 1967and Star of the Morning 1965.
 Mitchell's most successful musical was Bubbling Brown Sugar 1975, written with Rosetta LeNoire.
 It opened on Broadway, traveled to London, was nominated for a Tony Award for best musical, and was awarded the Best Musical Award in 1977.

 He married Gloria Anderson in 1991.
-An important figure who has made important contributions to the African American theater, Loften Mitchell's work as playwright and essayist preserves the work of Black artists who preceded him as well as those whose genius, talents, and pioneering efforts were realized during his lifetime.
+An important figure who has made important contributions to the African American theater, Loften Mitchell's work as a playwright and essayist preserves the work of Black artists who preceded him and those whose genius, talents, and pioneering efforts were realized during his lifetime.